Jump to a section:

 Before the end of the day on February 10, a class action lawsuit was filed on behalf of students alleging that CUP collected spring semester tuition under false pretenses.
 Thousands of students could not complete their degrees, including many who had transferred to CUP following other private university closures in the region.

 Two months later, HotChalk Inc. sued CUP for $302 million, alleging fraud and claiming CUP recorded new property deeds giving the LCMS a security interest in the campus days before February 10.
-In January 2021, a Multnomah County Circuit Court denied CUP’s motion to surrender assets to the Lutheran Church Extension Fund, which had assumed a $9.2 million position in CUP under the authorization of the LCMS board of directors at a November 2019 board meeting.
-A jury trial is scheduled for October 2021.
+In January 2021, a Multnomah County Circuit Court denied CUP’s motion to surrender assets to the Lutheran Church Extension Fund, which had taken a $9.2 million position in CUP under the authorization of the LCMS board of directors at a November 2019 board meeting.

 The Oregon Justice Department’s charitable organizations division has opened an investigation into the collapse of CUP, which is ongoing.